OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-community.md

 ## Resource Links

-The OS Sketch community offers several ways in which you can grow in your knowledge of operating system and your technical and engineering skills.
+The OS Sketch community offers several ways in which you can grow in your knowledge of operating systems and your technical and engineering skills.
 Try out the following resources and let us know what you think!

 - [GitHub Issue